 "Everybody's Going to be There: The American Rural Cemetery Movement"

-“Everybody’s Going to be There: The American Rural Cemetery Movement” will open to the public on Wednesday, May 8.
 The concept of a rural cemetery challenges the notion of burial spaces as being gloomy or frightening places.
 Rather, the rural cemetery acts as a social center with a living ecosystem – a place for scenic respite.

-This new exhibit will explore how 19th-century Americans managed public health concerns, developed a new appreciation for green space and wildlife, and ensured their memorialization in a newly established public space: the rural cemetery.
+This new exhibit explores how 19th-century Americans managed public health concerns, developed a new appreciation for green space and wildlife, and ensured their memorialization in a newly established public space: the rural cemetery.
 “Everybody’s Going to be There” presents a wide variety of fine wildlife art, maps, memorial art, natural animal and geological specimens, mourning jewelry and stationery, and cemetery tourism ephemera of the 19th-century.

 "Perceived Realities: Wildlife, Land, and Myth"